 How Did Baha’i History Begin?

-Founded by Baha’u’llah in 1863 in Persia, the Baha’i Faith has since spread to every region, continent and nation, becoming the second most widespread religion in the world.
+Founded by Baha’u’llah in 1863 in Persia, the Baha’i Faith has since spread to every region, continent and nation.
 Baha’u’llah’s teachings emphasize justice, and in Persia’s profoundly unjust and corrupt society at the time, they created an uproar.
 Tortured, exiled and imprisoned for the last forty years of his life for his progressive teachings, Baha’u’llah (a title that means “The Glory of God”) and the early Baha’is suffered severe, genocidal persecution—more than 20,000 died for their beliefs.
 Even today, many Baha’is in Iran and other Middle Eastern countries still face persecution.

 Who are the Baha’is?